Emley A.F.C.: Ground

 The club plays at the Welfare Ground in Emley.
-It has a capacity of 2,000, of which 1,000 is covered and 330 seated.
-The ground is shared with the local cricket club and has three permanent stands; the Warburton End, which consists of a small terrace and uncovered hard standing behind one goal; the Main stand, which has a small uncovered terrace section near the dugouts, as well as housing the clubs offices, changing rooms and sports bar; and the Richard Hirst Stand (also known as The Shed), a low covered terrace behind the other goal.
+It has a capacity of 2,000, of which 1,000 is covered and 305 seated.
+The ground is shared with the local cricket club is therefore three-sided; the Warburton End, which consists of a small terrace and uncovered hard standing behind one goal; the Main stand (Alec Hardy Stand) side which has a small terrace section below the seats, uncovered terracing and hard flat standing towards the Warburton end, small area of terrace steps at the other end housing the clubs offices, changing rooms and sports bar; and the Richard Hirst Stand (also known as The Shed), a low covered terrace behind the other goal which is home to Emley's vocal supporters and supporters' flags.
 During the football season, a fence is erected along the cricket field side.
+The main stand and dugouts were upgraded during summer 2023 with new seats being brought in from the Kirklees Stadium.
+An electronic scoreboard was installed at the Warburton end during the 2023–24 season and new LED floodlights were installed in the summer of 2024.

+Rivals

+Emley have a local rivalry with Golcar United in the 'Huddersfield derby'. as well a cross county rivalry with South Yorkshire-based Penistone Church.